kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

 ### Goals

-`ExecutionHook` is introduced to define actions that can be taken on a or a group of containers.
-The ExecutionHook controller is responsible for triggering the commands in containers and updating the status whether the execution is succeeded or not.
+`ExecutionHook` is introduced to define actions that can be taken on a container or a group of containers.
+The ExecutionHook controller is responsible for triggering the commands in containers and updating the status on whether the execution is succeeded or not.
 The controller will also garbage collect the hook objects based on some predefined policy.

 ### Non-Goals